Bob Wells, CFO

 The questions that don’t go away

 You’re running a real business—but the numbers feel like a foreign language.
 You’re not sure if you’re actually profitable, whether you can afford that hire, or what your business is worth if you ever want to sell.
 These aren’t small questions.
-They’re the ones that keep owners up at night.
+They’re the ones that keep you up at night.

 Cash confusion